gaqueen1love/Human-Resource-Portfolio-Project-/README.md

   In this dataset, there are 14,999 rows, 10 columns, and these variables:

   **Variable Description**
-   -satisfaction_level	          Employee-reported job satisfaction level [0–1]
+  •	satisfaction_level	          Employee-reported job satisfaction level [0–1]
    -last_evaluation	             Score of employee's last performance review [0–1] -number_project	              Number of projects employee contributes to -average_monthly_hours	       Average number of hours employee worked per month